Corrosion inhibitor

-In chemistry, a corrosion inhibitor or anti-corrosive is a chemical compound that, when added to a liquid or gas, decreases the corrosion rate of a material, typically a metal or an alloy, that comes into contact with the fluid.
-The effectiveness of a corrosion inhibitor depends on fluid composition, quantity of water, and flow regime.
+A corrosion inhibitor or anti-corrosive is a chemical compound added to a liquid or gas to decrease the corrosion rate of a metal that comes into contact with the fluid.
+The effectiveness of a corrosion inhibitor depends on fluid composition and dynamics.
 Corrosion inhibitors are common in industry, and also found in over-the-counter products, typically in spray form in combination with a lubricant and sometimes a penetrating oil.
 They may be added to water to prevent leaching of lead or copper from pipes.

 A common mechanism for inhibiting corrosion involves formation of a coating, often a passivation layer, which prevents access of the corrosive substance to the metal.
 Permanent treatments such as chrome plating are not generally considered inhibitors, however: corrosion inhibitors are additives to the fluids that surround the metal or related object.

 Types

 The nature of the corrosive inhibitor depends on (i) the material being protected, which are most commonly metal objects, and (ii) on the corrosive agent(s) to be neutralized.
 The corrosive agents are generally oxygen, hydrogen sulfide, and carbon dioxide.
 Oxygen is generally removed by reductive inhibitors such as amines and hydrazines: